Hamptons Wellness: 34 Menopause Symptoms

 1. Hot Flashes

 Hot flashes: a sudden feeling of warmth spreading all over the face and upper bodyHot flashes, also known as hot flushes, are a sudden, transient sensation of warmth or heat that spreads over the body, creating a flushing, or redness, that is particularly noticeable on the face and upper body.
 The experience of hot flashes can range between delicate flushes and a sensation of engulfing flames.
+You can help relieve the effects of the hot flashes by taking an Alfalfa supplement.

 2. Night Sweats